xarthurx/IG-Mesh/README.md

 `IG-Mesh`, standing for either `igl-grasshopper mesh` or `intelligent and geometric mesh`, is a grasshopper plugin targeting at triangular surface mesh processing.

-The library is developed for the general architecture, design, and fabrication community, hoping to provide an one-stop solution to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.
+The library is developed for the general architecture, design, and fabrication community, hoping to provide solutions for low-level mesh operation to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.

 ## Download & Installation (TODO)
 The most recent release version can be found in the release section.